 The Laparoscopic Sleeve Gastrectomy is a relatively new operation that can be done either as a standalone procedure for those who don't have much weight to lose, for those who are older or higher risk, or as

-The weight loss with the Sleeve Gastrectomy has been running in the range of 55% to 70% of the excess body weight, depending on your circumstances.
+The weight loss with the Sleeve Gastrectomy has been running in the range of 55% to 75% of the excess body weight, depending on your circumstances.
 It has been shown to have better weight loss than the Lap Banding procedures.

 If you are relatively young and otherwise healthy, able to exercise and are very good about following the program, you can many times exceed these averages, getting almost up to the kind of weight loss we would see with the RNY or the Dudoenal Switch.

 Dr. Smith has been one of the leaders in laparoscopic techniques of performing the Sleeve Gastrectomy, having done them laparoscopically as part of the Duodenal Switch operation since 1999, and continues to be involved with teaching the technique to other bariatric surgeons.